-You need a license to use the Persistent FastResync feature.
-If you do not have a license, you can configure a DCO object and DCO volume so that snap objects are associated with the original and snapshot volumes.
-However, without a license, only full resynchronization can be performed.
+You need a FastResync license key to use the FastResync feature.
+Even if you do not have a license, you can configure a DCO object and DCO volume so that snap objects are associated with the original and snapshot volumes.

 # vxdg list diskgroup

 If required, upgrade the disk group to the latest version: